1. Invoice Due Dates

 7. How Payments Work

-To illustrate how payments with GoCardless for Cheqdin works, here’s a table on the payment cycles:
+To illustrate how payments with GoCardless for Cheqdin work, here’s a table on the payment cycles:

 On average, it takes 5-7 working days to process a direct debit transaction.